School Science Lessons

 Carotenes

-Carotenes are terpenoids, isoprenoids
+Carotenes are terpenoids, isoprenoids, a carotenoid

 Carotene (Latin carotin, carrot, C40Hx, in many plants, photosynthetic pigments.